Healthy Apple Pumpkin Crisp: Gluten-Free, Dairy-Free, No Added Sugar, Soy-Free, Oil-Free, Nut-Free Recipe

 These would be amazing in a cinnamon dip or caramel sauce.
 They’re also good all by themselves, too!

 The dessert turned out perfectly.
-This would be a great dessert for Thanksgiving for guest who have food allergies or trying to stay on track during the holidays.
+This would be a great dessert for Thanksgiving for guests who have food allergies or are trying to stay on track during the holidays.
 I plan on making healthier recipes all season long.
-I really want to try to make a peach version of this.
+I want to try to make a peach version of this.

 This recipe makes 10 large servings.